woctezuma/egs-15DaysofGames/README.md

 ### Work-In-Progress

-(Optional) To receive a temporary authorization code:
+(Optional) To receive an Access Token for different Auth Clients, with or without an authorization code:

 ```bash
 python check_auth.py